wp-plugins/wp-experience-api/readme.txt

 == Changelog ==

+= 1.0.4 =
+* added a queueing system.
+Also setting timestamp field is done by the plugin.

 = 1.0.3 =
 * added additional options for whitelisted users access level.
 Options are whitelisted users have full control or only control LRS info at the site level.